Updated for the 2026 Immigration Rules

 What Is Indefinite Leave to Remain (ILR)?

 The qualifying period for ILR depends on your visa category.
-Skilled Worker, Health and Care Worker, Spouse, Partner, UK Ancestry, Global Talent and most family routes lead to settlement after a continuous 5-year qualifying period.
+Skilled Worker, Health and Care Worker, Spouse, Partner, UK Ancestry, Hong Kong BN(O), Global Talent and most family routes lead to settlement after a continuous 5-year qualifying period.
 Long Residence applicants qualify after 10 years of continuous lawful residence, while certain accelerated routes such as the Innovator Founder visa or the Tier 1 Investor visa (under transitional arrangements) can deliver settlement in 3 years.

 How the ILR Calculator UK Computes Your Target Dates

-Each tool on this site is built around the Immigration Rules published by the UK Home Office and refined by experienced UK immigration solicitors regulated by the SRA and OISC.
+Each tool on this site is built directly from the Immigration Rules published by the UK Home Office and the official GOV.UK caseworker guidance on calculating the continuous period, and is reviewed for accuracy on each update.
 Whether you need to confirm your ILR eligibility, calculate your earliest application date, check the 28-day early-application window, track your days absent from the UK, review continuous residence, or measure your qualifying period, our ILR calculator UK gives you a fast, free, mobile-friendly answer.
 Every calculator runs entirely in your browser — no data is stored on any server.

 Which UK Visas Lead to ILR?

-The most common settlement routes are the Skilled Worker visa (formerly Tier 2 General), the Health and Care Worker visa, the Spouse or Partner visa under Appendix FM, the UK Ancestry visa, the Global Talent visa, the Innovator Founder visa and the 10-year Long Residence route under paragraph 276B of the Immigration Rules.
+The most common settlement routes are the Skilled Worker visa (formerly Tier 2 General), the Health and Care Worker visa, the Spouse or Partner visa under Appendix FM, the UK Ancestry visa, the Hong Kong BN(O) visa, the Global Talent visa, the Innovator Founder visa and the 10-year Long Residence route under paragraph 276B of the Immigration Rules.
 Refugees and individuals with humanitarian protection also qualify after 5 years.
 Our ILR calculator UK supports all of these categories and assesses both your qualifying period and your absences in a single workflow.

 ILR Qualifying Periods and Absence Limits by Visa Route